CREECA Graduate Student Short-term Fieldwork Awards

 • CREECA Graduate Student Research Travel awards are available for fieldwork conducted in Russia, Eastern/Central Europe, and/or Central Asia/Eurasia and range from $1,000 to $4,000, depending on the duration of the project.

 • Awards can be made only for travel expenses related to the approved research proposal.
-The payment of CREECA awards to students must be made in compliance with the new (October 2018) UW-Madison “Student Payment Guidelines.”
+The payment of CREECA awards to students must be made in compliance with UW-Madison policy on Payments to Students.
 In general, this means that the awards will be paid through SIS to U.S. citizens and permanent residents and as a “lump-sum payment” (through payroll) to non-resident aliens.
 There may be tax implications for these awards.

 • Allowable travel expenses in the budget may include such items as international airfare, per diem for meals and incidentals, accommodations, and ground transportation.